nwilken/hashicorp-installer/README.md

 - **GPG import and verification** - automatically imports HashiCorp's GPG key and verifies the download integrity and signature

-- **Docker container** - includes a Docker contain which can be used as a standalone way to install or can be used as a multi-stage pre-build container.
+- **Docker container** - includes a Docker container which can be used as a standalone way to install or can be used as a multi-stage pre-build container.

 ## Usage